topIrenaeus:

 11:1 δὲ ἀνθύπατος εἶπεν· θηρία ἔχω, τούτοις σὲ παραβαλῶ, ἐὰν μὴ μετανοήσῃς. δὲ εἶπεν· Κάλει, ἀμετάθετος γὰρ ἡμῖν ἀπὸ τῶν κρειττόνων ἐπὶ τὰ χείρω μετάνοια· καλὸν δὲ μετατίθεσθαι ἀπὸ τῶν χαλεπῶν ἐπὶ τὰ δίκαια.
 Whereupon the proconsul said; 'I have wild beasts here and I will throw you to them, except you repent' But he said, 'Call for them: for the repentance from better to worse is a change not permitted to us; but it is a noble thing to change from untowardness to righteousness'

 11:2 δὲ πάλιν πρὸς αὐτόν· Πυρί σὲ ποιήσω δαπανηθῆναι, εἰ τῶν θηρίων καταφρονεῖς, ἐὰν μὴ μετανοήσῃς. δὲ Πολύκαρπος εἶπεν· πῦρ ἀπειλεῖς τὸ πρὸς ὥραν καιόμενον καὶ μετ’ ὀλίγον σβεννύμενον· ἀγνοεῖς γὰρ τὸ τῆς μελλούσης κρίσεως καὶ αἰωνίου κολάσεως τοῖς ἀσεβέσι τηρούμενον πῦρ. ἀλλὰ τί βραδύνεις; φέρε, βούλει.
-Then he said to him again, 'I will cause you to be consumed by fire, if you despisest the wild beasts, unless you repent.'
+Then he said to him again, 'I will cause you to be consumed by fire, if you despise the wild beasts, unless you repent.'
 But Polycarp said; 'You threatenest that fire which burns for a season and after a little while is quenched: for you are ignorant of the fire of the future judgment and eternal punishment, which is reserved for the ungodly.
-But why delayest you?
-Come, do what you wilt.'

 Chapter 12